toradex/meta-toradex-security/README.md

 # License

 All metadata is MIT licensed unless otherwise stated.
-Source code and binaries included in tree for individual recipes is under the LICENSE stated in each recipe (.bb file) unless otherwise stated.
+Source code and binaries included in tree for individual recipes are under the LICENSE stated in each recipe (.bb file) unless otherwise stated.

 This README document is Copyright (C) 2023 Toradex AG.